+Command Purpose

-Command Purpose clear ip bgp Recreate a special BGP connection. clear ip bgp address Reset all BGP connections.
+clear ip bgp { address} Reset all BGP connections.

+Recreate a special BGP connection.

 5. Configure the synchronization between BGP and IGPs

 If you permit another AS to transfer data to the third AS through your AS, then the synchronization between your AS internal routing state and the routing information it broadcasted to another ASs is very important.
 For example, if your BGP wants to broadcast routes before all routers in your AS get to know the routes through IGP, then your AS may receive some information that some routers cannot route.
 In order to prevent these situations, BGP should wait until all IGP routers inside AS get to know that routing information, this is the synchronization between BGP and IGP, and the synchronization is activated by default.